 Systems Physiology: Exploring Human Anatomy Through Dissection

-During their Systems Physiology unit, Level 3 Access to HE students in Healthcare recently completed a structured dissection exploring the cardiovascular, respiratory, and digestive systems.
+During their Systems Physiology unit, Level 3 Access to HE students in Healthcare recently completed a structured dissection exploring the cardiovascular, urinary, and digestive systems.
 Working in groups, they used microscopes to examine biological specimens and identify key anatomical structures.

 Cardiovascular System

-Respiratory System
+Urinary System

 Digestive System